 A large economic literature confirms that downstream price increases or positive shifts in world demand are not passed on to farmers.
 For example, McMillan et al. (2003) show that economic liberalisation did not lead to significant benefits for cashew farmers in Mozambique.
-Similarly,

-Fafchamps and Hill (2008) document low pass-through from international prices to Ugandan coffee farmers.
-Part of this difference could be attributed to high trade costs in developing countries, given their poor infrastructure.
-We discuss this hypothesis further in Section 3.c.1.
+Similarly, Fafchamps and Hill (2008) document low pass-through from international prices to Ugandan coffee farmers.
+Part of this difference could be attributed to high trade costs in low- and middle-income countries, given their poor infrastructure.
+We discuss this hypothesis further in Section 3.3.
 An alternative explanation is that intermediaries in value chains charge high mark-ups.
 Arndt et al. (2000) measure a domestic margin of 111% on basic food crops and 300% on cassava in Mozambique.
-Atkin and Donaldson (2016) develop a methodology to separate trade costs from mark-ups and use barcode-equivalent price data from Ethiopia and Nigeria to show evidence for high mark-ups in the trading sector, particularly in remote locations.
-There may be a rationale however, as to why these margins are so high which does not necessarily involve low levels of competition or even collusion.
+Atkin and Donaldson (2016) develop a methodology to separate trade costs from mark-ups and use barcodeequivalent price data from Ethiopia and Nigeria to show evidence for high mark-ups in the trading sector, particularly in remote locations.
+There may be a rationale, however, as to why these margins are so high, which does not necessarily involve low levels of competition or even collusion.
 For example, Casburi and Reed (2019) document that traders pass value to farmers not only through output prices but also by providing credit.
 Accounting for these two channels, they find limited evidence for market power.

 Competition patterns could arguably be very different in small domestic markets as opposed to international value chains.
-Looking at pass-through from costs to markets in Kenya, Bergquist (2017) shows that only 20% of an experimentally induced drop in buying price is passed on to consumers.
+Looking at pass-through from costs to markets in Kenya, Bergquist and Dinerstein (2020) show that only 22% of an experimentally induced drop in buying price is passed on to consumers.

-While some of the studies cited above tend to paint a picture of intermediaries taking a large part of the surplus with little effort, a few papers document the importance of middlemen in facilitating trade.
-Blum et al. (2009) show that intermediaries are essential in connecting an economy to international markets (between 25 and 45 percent of all imports and 10 to 15 percent of all exports in Chile).
+While some of the studies cited above tend to paint a picture of intermediaries taking a large part of the surplus with little effort, a few studies document the importance of intermediaries in facilitating trade.
+Blum et al. (2009) show that intermediaries are essential in connecting an economy to international markets (between 25-45% of all imports and 10-15% of all exports in Chile).
 They suggest intermediaries must contribute in some way to reducing trade costs, otherwise buyers and sellers would begin to bypass them over time.
 Farmers or small businesses in manufacturing typically do not have the capacity to reach out to buyers and sell on world markets themselves.
-Consistent with that hypothesis, Ahn et al. (2011) show that intermediaries help small firms in China overcome the fixed costs of exporting, while large firms engage in export activities directly.
-Middlemen may also serve as a reputation intermediary to overcome the asymmetry of information on product quality or other contractual frictions discussed in the previous section (Bardhan et al. 2013).
+Consistent with that hypothesis, Ahn et al. (2011) show that intermediaries help small firms in China overcome the fixed costs of exporting while large firms engage in export activities directly.
+Intermediaries may also serve as a reputation intermediary to overcome information asymmetry on product quality, or other contractual frictions discussed in the previous section (Bardhan et al., 2013).